adaa-polsl/RuleKit/README.md

 ## Dataset definition

-Definition of a dataset has the following form:
+Definition of a dataset has the following form.
+All fields having `prefix` in their name are completed with parameter set name.

 ```
 <dataset>